jmcalalang/f5-automation-toolchain-lab/docs/module6/lab1.rst

   |image9|

 Our console is now in another container that can interact with our running service.
-We are going to use a Kafka Producer to make sure the service is working correctly; then we will view the Consumer data.
+We are going to use a Kafka Producer to make sure the service is working correctly; then we can view the Consumer data.

 ``kafka-console-consumer.sh --broker-list 10.1.1.5:32768 --topic f5-telemetry``